tardis-dev/serum-vial/README.md

 ### `open`

-Pushed real-time for every new order added to the limit order book (decoded from the `bids` and `asks` accounts).
+Pushed real-time for every new order opened on the limit order book (decoded from the `bids` and `asks` accounts).

 - no `open` messages are pushed for order that are filled or cancelled immediately (ImmediateOrCancel orders for example)